5 Research-Backed Elements of a High Growth Culture

 Target Clients

-Who are your ideal target clients?
+Who are your ideal target clients that will drive growth?

 Differentiation